1nfiniteloop/docker-pki/README.md

 ### Create root ca

-Store files generated below for root ca offline and in a secure place.
+Store files generated below offline and in a secure place.

 Create csr for root ca. Example can be found in folder [csr/](csr/):